 Very funny today and great image for Mrs. Olsen.
 That bun make the trip a lot because of Caulfield.
 Think the possibility of Caulfield appearing naked blew her mind.

-Ceeg22 Premium Member about 3 hours ago
+Ceeg22 Premium Member 28 days ago

 I’m literally surprised that so many people are unfamiliar with the book